lifeisstillgood/softwaremind/docs/newbook/programmable_company.rst

 Two things make a robot work.
 Perception and funding.

+management as puppeteer vs management as operating system designers too much executive hero actuons is puppeteering and its not aboutnhiring great people for fucks sake everyone works they cant all be great the industrial revolutionnwas about replacing a process of making great craftspeople through apprenticeships and making a fucking great loom that always got it right

 Companies are known as "corporatations".
 THis is they are supposed to be